-Roma's youngest son is currently a pupil at the school, her eldest son was a pupil at the school between 2006 and 2013.
+Roma's youngest son was a pupil at the school until July 2018, her eldest son was a pupil at the school between 2006 and 2013.

 When not in school or at work Roma is an active member of the charity Pets as Therapy and attends a local primary school as part of the READ2DOGS initiative.
 She and her PAT dog also provide Animal Assisted Therapy to stroke survivors in conjunction with an Occupational Therapist in the London area.

 A resident of Langley, Jack has been a governor for over 10 years, maintaining a particular interest in Admissions and Curriculum matters.
-He became chair of the Teaching and Learning Committee in 2013 and was elected Vice Chair of Governors in October 2015.
+Jack was elected Chair of Governors effective September 2018, prior to this Jack served as Chair of the Teaching and Learning Committee from 2013 and was Vice Chair of Governors from October 2015.

 Jack read chemistry at Durham University, obtaining a Ph.D., and later gained further postgraduate qualifications in marketing.
 He is a Fellow of the Royal Society of Chemistry, a Chartered Chemist and a Chartered Marketer, and works in international marketing management for a FTSE 100 listed engineering company.